August 26, 2019

-It’s the end of the month, you just got paid, and you’re feeling excited because you can finally checkout all the items that you have hoarded in your online shopping cart.
-But adulthood and responsibilities come crashing down on you, and you leave those items in the cart for the umpteenth time.
-While this may be a usual condition for many Malaysians, some of us still do live paycheck to paycheck.
-When you live this way, you often find yourself scrambling to make ends meet, which is absolutely stressful and frustrating.
-Living paycheck to paycheck does not only mean that you are unable to buy the things you want, it also means that you have only enough to cover your bills.
+When you live month to month, you often find yourself scrambling to make ends meet, which is absolutely stressful and frustrating.
+Living like this does not only mean that you are unable to spend on some of the things you want, it also probably means that you have only enough to cover your basic necessities.
 In severe cases, living paycheck to paycheck could lead to increased debts and even dire financial situation.
-If you are done with living between pay cheques and want to head towards financial freedom, follow the 5 tips listed below!

 If you are an excessive spender, the term ‘budget’ could possibly be your very own kryptonite!
 In fact, a lot of people actually take this important step far too lightly.
 Some people, on the other hand, will write a budget but fail to follow it diligently.
 The key to healthy budgeting is that you keep track of all your expenses.
 From monthly rental payment to yearly car insurance payment, you should list all these expenses down.
 This is to ensure that you are not surprised when infrequent payments pop up.
 A proper budget will help you realise how much you have been overspending.
-There’s tons of apps that can help you to budget effectively such as Pocket Expense, Goodbudget, and Wally; and they’re all free!
+There’s tons of apps that can help you to budget effectively such as Mint, Spendee, Goodbudget, and Monny.

 The most important thing you must do after receiving your salary is to pay your bills such as house rentals, car loan repayments, etc. Next, you should focus on paying yourself, and this does not mean rewarding yourself by buying yet another pair of shoes!
 Paying yourself simply means setting aside a portion of your salary to go into your savings.
 This money should be off-limits unless it is needed for emergencies or long-term investments such as to pay for a down payment on a house.
 Another important fact to ponder is that many financial experts advise working adults to save at least 20% of their monthly income for rainy days.
 However, you are always encouraged to save more money once you are able to do so.

-Tip 1 is not just to make you realise about your overspending habits (and possibly to make you feel guilty for doing so), it is actually tied in with this third tip, which is to cut down on unnecessary expenses.
-Do you really need to spend RM200 monthly on gym membership?
+When you have a budget, it shows if you have overspending habits and hopefully makes you feel guilty for doing so.
+So Tip 2 ties in with this tip, which is to cut down on unnecessary expenses.
+Do you really need to spend RM200 monthly on a gym membership?
 While your efforts to stay in shape is commendable, there are other affordable ways to staying healthy.
 The same goes to other unnecessary expenses like eating out and indulging in retail therapy.
 Once you begin to trim superfluous expenses, you can work towards paying off all debts and start saving more money.